ankitbioinfo/nico_tutorial/README.md

 Extract all zip files and run the Juypter notebook [``Start_Data_prep_new.ipynb``](Start_Data_prep_new.ipynb) to create the data files for NiCo analysis.

-* **Part B: Running NiCo on selected cell types** After running the data preparation script and having generated normalised data files, run the Jupyter notebook [``nico_analysis_highres_image_tech.ipynb``](nico_analysis_highres_image_tech.ipynb) to perform the core steps of NiCo. <br>
+* **Part B: Running NiCo on selected cell types** After data preparation, generating normalised data files, run the Jupyter notebook [``nico_analysis_highres_image_tech.ipynb``](nico_analysis_highres_image_tech.ipynb) to perform the core steps of NiCo. <br>
+This tutorial explains all steps of the NiCo pipeline, including annotation of cell types in the spatial modality by label transfer from the scRNA-seq data, prediction of significant cell type niche interactions, and derivation of cell state covariation within the local niche.  <br>
-By default, the tutorial generates all the figures both in the respective directory and inside the notebook.
+By default, the figures generated are saved both in the respective directory and inside the notebook. <br>
 Please refer to the documentation for details on functions and parameters. <br>
-The source of data is provided in the manuscript.
+The data source is provided in the manuscript.

 * **Part C: Running NiCo on all cell types**
-If user want to perform NiCo analysis for full data without specifying any cell type for the whole then please look this script. [nico analysis on all cell types](nico_analysis_highres_image_tech.py).
+If user want to perform NiCo analysis for full data without specifying any cell type, refer to the script. [nico analysis on all cell types](nico_analysis_highres_image_tech.py).
 The output of this log can be seen it [here](log_output.txt).
+Due to large number of images Jupyter notebook can not be seen but essentially leaving the ``choose_celltypes`` and ``choose_factors_id`` list blank can do the job.

 ## Tutorial 2: Sequencing-based spatial technologies
-To run the NiCo on cerebellum data from Slide-seqV2 technology [data is taken from figure 3 of Cable, D. M. et al. Nature methods 19, 1076–1087 (2022)]. <br>
+To run NiCo on cerebellum data from Slide-seqV2 technology [data from Cable, D. M. et al. Nature methods 19, 1076–1087 (2022)]. <br>
-The NiCo niche detection and covariation analysis task is shown in following jupyter notebook [``nico_analysis_lowres_seq_tech.ipynb``](nico_analysis_lowres_seq_tech.ipynb)
-Please download the data from [this link](https://www.dropbox.com/scl/fi/6hxyp2pxpxalw9rfirby6/nico_cerebellum.zip?rlkey=9ye6rsk92uj9648ogjw5ypcum&st=lvc8e366&dl=0) and keep the data in following path ``nico_cerebellum/cerebellum.h5ad`` to complete the tutorial.
+* Download the data from [this link](https://www.dropbox.com/scl/fi/6hxyp2pxpxalw9rfirby6/nico_cerebellum.zip?rlkey=9ye6rsk92uj9648ogjw5ypcum&st=lvc8e366&dl=0) and place the data in following path ``nico_cerebellum/cerebellum.h5ad`` to complete the tutorial.
+* The NiCo niche detection and covariation analysis task can be run via following jupyter notebook [``nico_analysis_lowres_seq_tech.ipynb``](nico_analysis_lowres_seq_tech.ipynb)

 # Prerequisites

-Please follow the information provided at [nico-sc-sp pip repository](https://pypi.org/project/nico-sc-sp/)
+Please follow the instructions provided in the [nico-sc-sp pip repository](https://pypi.org/project/nico-sc-sp/) for set up and installation.

 # Installation
-For detailed instruction please follow the instructions at [nico-sc-sp pip repository](https://pypi.org/project/nico-sc-sp/)
+For detailed instruction,  visit the [nico-sc-sp pip repository](https://pypi.org/project/nico-sc-sp/)

 ``` console
 conda create -n nicoUser python=3.11